nithinmanoj27/NLP_ASSIGNMENT_1_PROBLEM_4/README.md

 ---

 ## Author

 Yerra Nithin Manoj
 Roll Number: B22CS066

 ---

 ## Course

 Natural Language Understanding — Assignment 1

 ---

 ## Conclusion

-This project demonstrates how machine learning can be applied to solve text classification problems.
+This problem demonstrates how machine learning can be applied to classify text documents into sports and politics categories.
 By comparing multiple models and analyzing results, the study highlights the importance of dataset preparation and feature representation in achieving accurate predictions.